xxyy2024/dores-private-support-html/dores-privacy.md

 ### 1.4 Network Request Information

-- Basic network data such as IP address, request timestamps and error codes to maintain the security and stability of our services;
 - Necessary request data for chat and VIP validation (for example, de-identified user IDs, chat text, VIP status).

 ## 2. How We Use Your Information